 Carefully research before purchasing and look for trees, shrubs, ornamentals and groundcovers that require less water and are more tolerant to heat.
 Review the OSU Extension library of publications on xeriscaping for ideas.

 Climate change may affect summer season runoff impacting urban water supplies.

-Increase water conservation in the landscape by capturing roof runoff and rainwater and recycling to water landscape plant.
+Increase water conservation in the landscape by capturing roof runoff and rainwater and using it to water landscape plants.
 Capture water using rain garden designs and with plant placement.
 Use permeable pavers to reduce the “heat island” effect often found with impervious surfaces.
-Pavers also allow the water to drain through where the soil and sand below, help to remove pollutants before refilling local aquifers.
+Pavers also allow the water to drain through where the soil and sand below help to remove pollutants before refilling local aquifers.

 Climate change is a big issue but if we come together as a community, we can start to see change.

 Want to learn more?

 - Learn more about why and how climate change is occurring on NASA’s Global Climate Change website.

 - Review the latest scientific research results in the 2021 Oregon Climate Assessment published by the Oregon Climate Change Research Institute.